appknox/careers/backend-engineer.md

 * Good grasp on client-side JavaScript (or CoffeeScript is Huge Plus)
 * have used frontend frameworks like Ember, Angular, Backbone
-* Have a good understaing about Swagger
+* Have a good understanding about Swagger